crenaz/agustincrespo/README.md

 Just gonna update this to reflect what I've doing.

-So, yeah.
-I'll be using Astro.
-And using an old html template.
+So, yeah; still be using Astro.
+It's really good.
+Don't really like using this old html template.
+Going to change to TailwindCSS because it will enable me to follow a more modern approach to best practices.

 To do: update to a more modern flat look design or go with neo brutalism as described by Gary Simon from design course.

 TO DO:

-  Switch to Next13 and React18
+  Switch(maybe) to Next13 and React18
   make same site in Angular
   make list of 'design styles' (ex. neomorphism, minimalism, brutalism)